askonomm/tobey/README.md

 A (in-progress) static site generator written in C++.
 It follows a "not invented here" approach where everything that doesn't come with C++ standard library is written from scratch, such as the Markdown, FrontMatter and YAML parsers used.

+## Goal

+- Have a simple, fast and easy to use static site generator.
+- Built from zero and with no dependencies.
+- Built and published a Markdown parser, a YAML parser and a FrontMatter parser.

 ## Progress

 - [todo] Static Site Generator